kul-sudo/eportal/README.md

 1. Better organizing the code
 2. Documentantion in the code and in the README (what you're reading right now)
 3. Adding more viruses and skills
-4. Handle values in `config.toml` leading to crashes.
+4. Handle values in `config.toml` leading to crashes